CP Violation in the $B_s^0$ system: CP violation in interference

-If only a modest experimental precision available, then penguins can be neglected to a first approximation for the tree-level dominated $b \to c \bar{c} s$ decays like $B_s \to \jpsi \phi$ penguins and we can use simplified formulae like Eq.(\ref{phisbetas}).
-However, we will see below that the current experimental precision in the determination of $\phi_s$ is of the order of $\pm 2^\circ$, which equals the SM expectation of $\phi_s^{\rm SM} = (2.1 \pm 0.1)^\circ$.
-In view of this high experimental precision, it seems mandatory to determine the possible size of penguin contributions ({\it penguin pollution}), in order to make profound statements about new physics effects in these CP asymmetries.

-Let us thus have a look at the general expression for the decay amplitude without neglecting penguins.
+If there is only a modest experimental precision available, penguins can be neglected, to a first approximation, for the tree-level dominated $b \to c \bar{c} s$ decays like $B_s \to \jpsi \phi$ penguins, and we can use simplified formulae like Eq.(\ref{phisbetas}). \\ However, we will see below that the current experimental precision in the determination of $\phi_s$ is of the order of $\pm 2^\circ$, which equals the SM expectation of $\phi_s^{\rm SM} = (2.1 \pm 0.1)^\circ$.
+In view of this high experimental precision, it seems mandatory to determine the possible size of penguin contributions, in order to make profound statements about new physics effects in these CP asymmetries. \\ Let us examine the general expression for the decay amplitude without neglecting penguins.
 Examples for decays with both tree-level and penguin contributions are e.g. $B_s \to \jpsi \phi$ or $B_s \to K^- \pi^+$.
-The first decay is governed on quark-level by a $b \to c \bar{c} s$-transition and the latter one by a $b \to u \bar{u} d$-transition.
-The tree-level components and penguin contributions to this decay are shown in Fig. \ref{penguincont}.

-A naive dimensional estimate (size of CKM couplings, number of strong couplings and colour counting) gives a small penguin contribution in the case of $B_s \to \jpsi \phi$ and a large penguin contribution in the case $B_s \to K^- \pi^+$.
-Thus $B_s \to \jpsi \phi$ is a prime candidate for a golden mode, while in the case of $B_s \to K^- \pi^+$ direct CP violation, i.e. CP violation directly in the decay might be visible; this will be further discussed in Section \ref{CPVdecay}.

-To become more quantitative we will have a closer look at the general structure of the decay amplitude of a $b \to c \bar{c} s$-transition.
+The former is governed on quark-level by a $b \to c \bar{c} s$-transition, and the latter by a $b \to u \bar{u} d$-transition.
+The tree-level components and penguin contributions to these decays are shown in Fig. \ref{penguincont}. \\ A naive dimensional estimate (size of CKM couplings, number of strong couplings and colour counting) gives a small penguin contribution in the case of $B_s \to \jpsi \phi$ and a large penguin contribution in the case $B_s \to K^- \pi^+$.
+Thus $B_s \to \jpsi \phi$ is a prime candidate for a gold-plated mode, while in the case of $B_s \to K^- \pi^+$ direct CP violation, i.e. CP violation directly in the decay might be visible; this will be further discussed in Section \ref{CPVdecay}. \\ To become more quantitative, we take a closer look at the general structure of the decay amplitude of a $b \to c \bar{c} s$-transition.
 Using the effective Hamiltonian for $\Delta B = 1$ transitions (see e.g. \cite{Buras:1998raa} for a nice introduction) we get for the amplitude.

 with the effective SM Hamiltonian for $b \to c \bar c s$ transitions